diogok/lilruby/README.md

 ### Vagrant

-You can use [Vagrant](http://vagrantup.com) to create a dev environment without much work, just download and install vagrant and virtualbox (or other).
+You can use [Vagrant](http://vagrantup.com) to create a dev environment without too much work, just download and install vagrant and virtualbox.

 To start the machine use: